-Section 91 provides that a company may close the register of members or the register of debenture holders or other security holders for any period not exceeding in the aggregate of 45 days in each year, but not exceeding 30 days at any one time.
-For this purpose 7 days notice or such lesser period as may be specified by SEBI, if such a company is a listed company.
+Section 91 provides that a company may close the register of members or the register of debenture holders or other security holders for any period not exceeding in the aggregate of 45 days in each year, but not exceeding 30 days at any one time subject to giving of previous notice of at least.
+7 days or such lesser period as may be specified by SEBI, if such a company is a listed company.
 These provisions will not be applicable to private companies provided that the notice has been served on all the members not less than 7 days prior to the closure of the registers.